Malinsund/React-project/README.md

 ## further information

-This is a school project where we could pick anything we wanted, I love food and I love cooking so I knew early what i wanted to work on! these are the requriments for the project;
+This is a school project where we could pick anything we wanted, I love food and I love cooking so I knew early what i wanted to work on!
+These are the requriments for the project;

-- [x] The project contains and uses at least 6 komponents, whereas a minimum of 2 are `Stateful`-components.
+- [x] The project contains and uses at least 6 komponents, whereas a minimum of 2 are "Stateful"-components.
 - [x] React Router is used to dynamically update the URL
 - [x] Git and GitHub is being used
 - [x] the project folder contains this README.md file
 - [x] The assignment is submitted on time
 - [x] A presentation is completed

+Heres a demo of the application:

 Currently, two official plugins are available: